 At EU level, the Horizon Europe programme will be a useful barometer to assess whether EU programmes will reflect the actual priorities of patient communities.

 Unlocking the unmet potential of brain health research

 In the past few years, we have seen that the scientific community and patients’ associations have taken important steps towards highlighting the challenges and opportunities for collaboration and to advance research results for brain disorders.
 The European Brain Research Area is a good example as it brings together clusters of neuroscience researchers in Europe in a way that resembles the EU Cancer Mission.
 Another example is the study on Value of Treatment by the European Brain Council which established a strong connection with the European Reference Networks to better address patients’ needs.

 But we see that fragmentation in brain health research is still impeding sustainable and productive cooperation between stakeholders and areas of research, with mental health and neurological disorders being addressed in silos.
 This is, for example, also the case on the WHO website, where a new section on brain health has recently been launched with neurological and mental issues still presented separately.

-Another point of concern is that neurology is not yet recognised as a non-communicable disease.
-Acknowledging that mental and neurological disorders contribute to the global non-communicable disease burden will be fundamental to providing equitable access to effective healthcare strategies and interventions.
+Another point of concern is that neurology is often not recognised under non-communicable disease policy initiatives.
+Acknowledging the extent to which mental and neurological disorders contribute to the global non-communicable disease burden will be fundamental to providing equitable access to effective healthcare strategies and interventions.

 Connecting the dots and the right interlocutors will therefore be crucial in transforming barriers into new opportunities for a prosperous future for brain health in Europe, at policy and academic level.